MetalnAlloys/ICS-simulation/README.md

     hostname my-docker-container
 ```
 ### How to run Scada-LTS docker image
+- Create a blank Linux VM ( a minimal linux OS like Alpine linux would be sufficient).
+GNS3 has apline linux appliance available which you can import directly into your project an install the necessary packages such as docker runtime.
+The appliance is found at https://gns3.com/marketplace/appliances/open-vswitch.
+Refer to https://docs.gns3.com/docs/using-gns3/beginners/import-gns3-appliance/ on how to import GNS3 appliances
 - Navigate to services/scada-lts
 - Check the file docker-compose.yml for information
 - Run `dockerc compose up -d`